akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 ### Adapted Advanced Box Scores

 Like I mentioned before, Connelly tweets out [advanced box scores](https://twitter.com/ESPN_BillC/status/1204109548304424961?s=20) after every week's worth of games for a subset of games he finds interesting[^13].
 After working with stats for a while and putting them into his format every week for _[From the Rumble Seat](https://fromtherumbleseat.com)_, I felt comfortable enough to start iterating off it.

-Here are the changes I made:
+### Major changes

 1. I removed the IsoPPP comparison in favor of adding success rate by down, mostly because I hadn't generated IsoPPP values I was happy with when I started tinkering.
 Success rate by down doesn't fulfill the same purpose as IsoPPP, but I figured if you're going to give the people a breakdown of success rate by quarter, you might as well also give them one by down.